obyteorg/new-obyteorg/docroot/user/pages/distribution/world-community-grid/_article/article.md

     </p>
 </div>

-For this help, Obyte used to reward the contributors with $1.00 in Bytes for every 1,000,000 points contributed.
-Currently, the contributors are rewarded with non-transferrable "WCG Points" tokens to recognize their contribution.
+New users who join the Obyte WCG distribution are rewarded in Bytes for their previously accumulated points.
+Further contributions are rewarded with non-transferrable "WCG Points" tokens to recognize their contribution.

 <!--
 This is also a way to get a small amount of Bytes without having to buy them on an exchange.
 It is similar to mining but the computing power is used to solve real world problems.